The Ultimate Guide to Mardi Gras Carnival New Orleans 2023

 - Iris is the first and largest all-female Krewe known for its unique throws.
 I caught so much from these ladies.

-- Morpheus is an inclusive Krewe with male and female riders, which has more of an old-school vibe.
+- Morpheus is an inclusive Krewe with male and female riders, with an old-school vibe.

 You should also look out for one of the 37+ Mardi Gras Indian tribes.
-Elaborate, enormous hand-made costumes are worn by the Mardi Gras Indian’s to symbolize the Native American history of this festival.
-Each Mardi Gras Indian tribe’s Big Chief’ decides which parade they will walk in, and it is different every time, so keep an eye out for Mardi Gras 2022
+The Mardi Gras Indians wear elaborate, enormous hand-made costumes to symbolize the Native American history of this festival.
+Each Mardi Gras Indian tribe’s Big Chief decides which parade they will walk in, and it is different every time, so keep an eye out for Mardi Gras 2023.

 Mardi Gras Guide to Local Parades

-If you want to experience what the locals do for Mardi Gras day, there are smaller parades that you can actually join in with.
-If, like me, you’re going to Mardi Gras alone then you will love this!
-The parade route is typically further out of the main city, but parade-goers party with the locals amongst the beautiful French-inspired houses.
+If you want to experience what the locals do for Mardi Gras day, there are smaller parades that you can join in with.
+If, like me, you’re going to Mardi Gras alone, you will love this!
+The parade route is typically further out of the main city, but parade-goers party amongst the beautiful French-inspired houses with the locals.

-I went to the red bean parade where NOLA locals made costumes made with… you’ve guessed it, red beans.
-Although the atmosphere was totally different from the super krewes, it was so welcoming and enjoyable that I had no issue joining the procession with the locals.
+I went to the red bean parade where NOLA locals made costumes with… you’ve guessed it, red beans.
+Although the atmosphere was different from the super krewes, it was so welcoming and enjoyable that I had no issue joining the Mardi Gras Carnival procession with the locals.

-There are a lot of stories about the French Quarter and how crazy it can be.
+There are a lot of stories about the French Quarter during Mardi Gras and how crazy it can be.
 Well, a lot of what you hear is true.
-Bourbon Street is known for its lively party atmosphere, street decorations, and reputation for ‘flashing’ for plastic beads.
-Bourbon Street really is as crazy as they say, but it’s also a lot of fun!
+Bourbon Street is known for its lively party atmosphere, street decorations, and reputation for ‘flashing’ plastic beads.
+Bourbon Street is as crazy as they say, but it’s also a lot of fun!

 Throw me something mister